canfar/openstack-sandbox/doc/CANFAR_openstack_ldap_integration.md

 In this document we explore the details of integrating LDAP with OpenStack for CANFAR.
 It builds on concepts described [here](https://github.com/canfar/openstack-sandbox/blob/master/doc/OpenStack_identity.md).

-## Phase I: WestGrid LDAP, UVic Domains
+## Phase I: WestGrid LDAP, UVic Domains/tenants

 Initially we will be using an IceHouse OpenStack deployment at UVic.
 While multi-domain support exists in this release, it has an important limitation: **it is not possible to specify a different identity backend for each domain**.
 Regardless, having a separate domain for CANFAR users is useful both for practical and conceptual reasons as it should assist with resource accounting, and is a step towards using an LDAP server under our control for the CANFAR domain in the next OpenStack release (Juno).